fedora-cloud/Fedora-Dockerfiles/rabbitmq/README.md

 dockerfiles-fedora-rabbitmq
 ========================

 Fedora dockerfile for rabbitmq.
-We are using the latest rabbitmq from rabbitmq.org.
-Erlang is used from Fedora.
 A user is created with a random password, please see docker output (run or logs) for the current password of user admin.

 Tested on Docker 0.9.0